 Living in a democracy gives all voters the chance to help decide the direction of the country.
 But how many of us base our decisions on the personalities of the leaders, family voting traditions or views acquired from social media?
 Studying politics at A Level will enable students to really understand how government works and the part ideologies play in driving how things work.
 Students will be taught to understand how and why leaders and governments come to decisions, to construct opinions and to really grasp the way that countries work.

 Along the way students learn useful skills like debating, information analysis structured writing, data analysis and research, all of them useful assets in the job market.
 Potential careers include law, journalism, accountancy, writing, publishing, politics and pressure groups.
 We visit both Parliament and the Supreme Court as well as New York and Washington DC.
 We hope to produce politically-aware and active students whose study and love of politics will endure and continue throughout their lives.

-Read the Politics department blog here
+Read the latest politics blog here

 Students study the AQA A Level Politics course.
 For full details please see the AQA Website or the Harrodian Sixth Form Prospectus.